oras-project/oras-dotnet/documentation/index.md

 Authors of new OCI Artifacts are thus encouraged to define their own media types specific to their artifact, which their custom client(s) know how to operate on.

-If you wish to start publishing OCI Artifacts right away, take a look at the [ORAS CLI](https://oras.land/oras-cli).
-Developers who wish to provide their own user experience should use one of the [ORAS client libraries](https://oras.land/oras-client-libraries).
+If you wish to start publishing OCI Artifacts right away, take a look at the [ORAS Website](https://oras.land).

 ## API Documentation